osg-htc/virtual-school-pilot-2020/docs/materials/sw/part2-ex2-prepackaged.md

 		username@host $ tar -zxf OpenBUGS-3.2.3.tar.gz
 		username@host $ cd OpenBUGS-3.2.3

 1. Now we can follow the second set of installation instructions.
-For the prefix, we'll use the command `$(pwd)` to capture the name of our current working directory and then a relative path to the `openbugs` directory we created in step 1:
+For the prefix, we'll use the variable `$PWD` to capture the name of our current working directory and then a relative path to the `openbugs` directory we created in step 1:

 		:::console
-		username@host $ ./configure --prefix=$(pwd)/../openbugs
+		username@host $ ./configure --prefix=$PWD/../openbugs
 		username@host $ make
 		username@host $ make install